stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Connect to the Lab VM

-In this task, you create an RDP connection to your Lab virtual machine.
+In this task, you use Bastion to connect to your Lab virtual machine.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups** from the Azure services list.